 In recent years, with the introduction of chemicals having both protectant and eradicant properties, many apple growers spray on a 5 to 7 day schedule during the primary infection period.
 The length of spray interval will depend on the amount of rainfall and expanded new growth during this time.
 The compounds used this way are Lime-Sulfur, Dichlone, Captan, and Dodine.
-Half-strength combinations of eradicants (mercuries or Dichlone) plus 1/2-strength protectants are also used in this manner.
+Half-strength combinations of Dichlone plus 1⁄2-strength protectants are also used in this manner.